provenance-io/docs/modules/provwasm-smart-contracts.md

 ### Parameters

-The core of the rust library contains types that are passed to and received from provenance encoders and queriers.
+The core of the rust library contains types that are passed to and received from Provenance Blockchain encoders and queriers.
 Special care must be taken to ensure the Rust types are compatible with Go types in the queriers and encoders.
 To support this, a semantic data format version is passed through with each message.
 This enables backward compatability in the blockchain extensions.

 ### API